What are mailing lists all about, and how does it work?

 With an email marketing provider your mailing list is automatically always up to date.
 You don’t have to manually update it with new people subscribing, and your emails will comply with GDPR rules in terms of footer content, and the mandatory “unsubscribe” link.

-Also, if you send emails to a bunch of people from your normal email account, you won’t be able to track opening rates and other statistics, which are super helpful, so that you know which topics have been most popular, and can therefore adapt your future emails to what your subscribers are most interested in.
+Also, if you send emails to a bunch of people from your normal email account, you won’t be able to track opening rates and other statistics, which are super helpful, so that you know which topics have been most popular, and can therefore adapt the topics of your future emails to what your subscribers are most interested in.

 There are tons of options out there: ActiveCampaign, MailChimp, ConvertKit, Constant Contact, AWeber….
 Anyone new at this gets overwhelmed and usually has no idea of which one to choose.